 Appealing a social welfare decision

-If you are unhappy with a decision of the Department of Employment Affairs and Social Protection (DEASP) you can make an appeal.
-Depending on the type of payment, you appeal either to the Social Welfare Appeals Office or the DEASP.
+If you are unhappy with a decision of the Department of Social Protection (DSP) you can make an appeal.
+Depending on the type of payment, you appeal either to the Social Welfare Appeals Office or the DSP.

 There are a number of stages involved in the appeal process.
 This checklist outlines these stages and explains the process involved in making an appeal to the Social Welfare Appeals Office.

 1. Is the payment or scheme you wish to appeal covered by the Social

 Most social welfare schemes are covered by the Social Welfare Appeals Office (pdf).
 If the payment or scheme you wish to appeal is not covered by the Social Welfare Appeals Office, you can ask for a review of the decision by the Department of Social Protection but you cannot bring it to a formal appeal.

 2. Are you within the time limits for making an appeal?